MCP Server Troubleshooting: Fix the 10 Most Common Errors

 2. Connection Refused / Server Not Starting

-The client reports "connection refused" or simply says the MCP server failed to start, with no further detail.
+What you see: The client reports "connection refused" or says the MCP server failed to start.

-The MCP server process crashes on startup — usually a missing environment variable or invalid API key.
-It exits before the client can connect, so you only get a generic error.
+Why: The server crashes on startup -- usually a missing environment variable or invalid API key.
+It exits before the client connects.

-Run the server command manually in your terminal to see the actual error output:
+The fix: Run the server command manually to see the actual error:

 npx supabase-mcp-server

 You will likely see something like Error: SUPABASE_ACCESS_TOKEN is not set.
-Check that all required environment variables are defined in your MCP config:
+Add all required env vars to your config:

 {